Damp SurveysAlpine Property Group Ltd

 Local Surveyors Near You.

 There are various forms of damp within properties, which are sometimes incorrectly diagnosed by those looking to gain additional unnecessary expensive repairs, or just because a thorough survey was not undertaken in order to make the right diagnosis.
-Alpine Damp take their time to make the right diagnosis, utilising numerous survey methods for confirmation.
-On completion a detailed report will be provided, detailing exactly what has been undertaken as part of the investigation or survey, the results, and our unbiased recommendations for the rectification of the issue.
+A Damp Survey undertaken by Alpine Surveys will prevent this.

 Detailed below are the various damp classifications: